DFHack/dfhack/Readme.rst

 Jobs are rarely assigned to nobles with responsibilities for meeting diplomats or merchants, never to the chief medical dwarf, and less often to the bookeeper and manager.

-Hunting is never assigned without a butchery, and fishing is nver assigned without a fishery.
+Hunting is never assigned without a butchery, and fishing is never assigned without a fishery.

 For each labor a preference order is calculated based on skill, biased against masters of other trades and excluding those who can't do the job.
 The labor is then added to the best <minimum>
 dwarves for that labor.
 We assign at least the minimum number of dwarfs, in order of preference, and then assign additional dwarfs that meet any of these conditions:

 * The dwarf is idle and there are no idle dwarves assigned to this labor
-    * The dwarf has nonzero skill associated with the labor
+* The dwarf has non-zero skill associated with the labor
 * The labor is mining, hunting, or woodcutting and the dwarf currently has it enabled.

 We stop assigning dwarfs when we reach the maximum allowed.